mwganson/Editor_Assistant/README.md

 ### Goto line
 Enter a line number and press enter to go that line in the current editor.
 Watch the toast area for any messages.
 ### Undo button
+Important: Both undo and redo will replace all the text in the current editor with what it was when the undo/redo was stored in memory.
+This overwrite any changes you made by, for example, typing directly into the editor.
+As an example, suppose you rename some variable using replace all, from "myvar" to "myvariable".
+This is staged in the undo queue as "Undo replace myvar".
+Then you type in code for a new function definition.
+After typin that in you decide you want to undo renaming myvar to myvarible because it's too much typing, so you click Undo rename myvar.
+Guess what just happened to the new function definition?
+It's a gone pecan (but is staged in Redo).

 Click to undo an operation.
 Undo only works on things done in the dialog.
 There is a maximum number of events that can be undone.
 Currently, this is 100, but is subject to change.
 This is set in the source code as UNDO_QUEUE_MAX_SIZE = 100, at the top of the source file.
 This is to prevent potential out of memory errors.
 The queue is based on the current editor.
 As you switch editors (via the editor list) the Undo button label will change, and will sometimes become disabled if there are no undo events in the queue for that editor.
+### Redo button
+When an operation is undone, the undone is popped and sent to the redo queue.
 ### Indent
 Moves the selected text in the current editor to the right by 4 spaces.
 ### Unindent